twse/random-stuff/README.md

 1. Clone the `mozilla/community-data` repository.
 2. Edit all the revisions by rebasing it with a higher number.
 3. Replace the word **pick** with **reword** to edit the name, email or citation in the message or **drop** to remove the commit message in the log.
-4. Save it and force push the changes.
+4. Save it, login as `gurumukhi` and force push the changes.
 5. View the Mozilla credits list to change the last updated date and remove your entry.

 ## Mozilla credits list owners